celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/web-dapp.md

 ### Accessing contracts

-After that we've connected to the users wallet we can show interesting information based on their address.
+After that we've connected to the user's wallet we can show interesting information based on their address.
 In the context of a governance voting DApp it may make sense to show past proposals they've voted on.
 If we were creating a simple banking interface, we could imagine wanting to show transfers into and out of the users account.

 {% hint style="info" %}
 On the Celo blockchain, only queued and dequeued proposals are kept in the Governance state.
 That means to access old proposals we'd need to access an indexed history of the blockchain.
 This is out of scope for our tutorial however there's many resources online you can find that will help you accessing indexed blockchain state.